-Formed in 2002, Belsize Baroque is one of the leading amateur baroque orchestras.
-It comprises young professionals, students, and top amateur baroque players from London and elsewhere.
+Formed in 2002, Belsize Baroque is a leading amateur baroque orchestra.
+It comprises young professionals, students, and accomplished amateur baroque players.
 The orchestra performs on period instruments in an historically informed style.
-It collaborates regularly with leading baroque directors to give orchestral performances, and works on baroque and classical repertoire with choral groups.
+It collaborates regularly with leading baroque directors to give orchestral performances, and performs baroque and classical works with choral groups.

 The orchestra showcases the abilities of talented college students and young professional musicians, providing these players with the opportunity to perform with top directors and an experienced baroque orchestra.
 It runs an annual scholarship programme.

 Catherine Martin will conduct our first concert of the new year on 23rd January.

 Click here for tickets, or buy them on the door.

 Click on the picture for a flyer: